 $^{^{25}}$ About 10% of the Yugoslavian workers we see entering the labor force between 1991 and 1995 were 18 years or younger at the year of entry.
 75% of them, in contrast, were 20 or older and 50% were 25 or older.
-This rules out the possibility that the entry of Yugoslavian into the labor force is mostly driven by locals with Yugoslavian passports joining the labor force at a young age, rather than refugees arriving to Germany.
+This rules out the possibility that the entry of Yugoslavian into the labor force is mostly driven by locals with Yugoslavian passports joining the labor force at a young age, rather than by refugees arriving to Germany.

-26However, when focusing on those migrants that we can identify in our data as Bosnians, even though they are a small share, the drop-out rate of the labor force is more than 50
+$^{^{26}}$ However, when focusing on those migrants that we can identify in our data as Bosnians, even though they are a small share, the drop-out rate of the labor force is more than 50 percent, closer to the global official figures.

-Before we turn to the econometrics, we look at whether products associated with a larger reduction of the number of Yugoslavian workers in Germany experienced more exports growth, only using the raw data.
-Figure 4 visualizes the total value of exports of products linked to different levels of treatment, year after year.
-The figure shows that up until 1995 (the year where our "treatment" begins) products in the four different categories had somewhat parallel trends.
-However, after 1995, the third and fourth quartiles in terms of treatment diverge quite significantly from the first two quartiles.
+The figure shows that up until 1995 (the year where our "treatment" begins) products in the four different quartiles had somewhat parallel trends.
+However, after 1995, the third and fourth quartiles in terms of treatment intensity diverge quite significantly from the first two quartiles.
 This visualization not only provides some descriptive evidence of the results holding with raw data, but also shows that the parallel trends assumption required for the difference-in-differences methodology is a reasonable one.
+In any event, we address pre-trend issues more thoroughly in the next section.